HelpGiveThanks/HGTconfiguration/README.md

 1. Select 'Settings' (2nd option from the left menu column).
 1. Select the 'Appearance' tab.
 1. Click on the selected theme 'oxygen' and change it to 'nitrogen' (keep oxygen as the iconset).
+1. Click the 'save' button (bottom right).
 1. Click the blue 'Configure icons' button.
 1. Click Favicon's upload new icon radio button, and then click the 'Choose File' button.
-1. Select a custom favicon.png file, and click 'Choose'.
+1. Select favicon.png file (this is the tiny high-contrast version of your icon), and click 'Choose'.
 1. Click Header icon's upload new icon radio button, and then click the 'Choose File' button.
-1. Select a custom-header.png file, and click 'Choose'.
+1. Select Header icon.png file (This is the 75+px dark version of your icon), and click 'Choose File'.
-1. Click 'Close popup' button.
-1. Click the 'save' button (bottom right).
+1. Click the green 'Update icons' button.
 1. Select the 'Users & security' tab.
 1. Scroll down to 'Gravatar user icons' and select gravatar.com service option.
-1. Scroll down to 'Gravatar user icons' and select gravatar.com service option.
-1. If you are taking your time setting things up change the 'New user accounts' default to "... created by admin" until you are ready.
+1. Scroll down to 'New user accounts' and select 'All new user accounts will be created by an admin' option, until you are ready, if ever, to allow strangers to create accounts.
 1. Click the 'save' button (bottom right).
-1. Click on 'System Administrator' (upper right corner).
+1. Scroll up, and click on 'System Administrator' (upper right corner).
 1. Select 'My account' option.
 1. Change the Full Name to your full name.
 1. Make sure the Gravatar email address you want is in the 'your email' address field.
 1. Click the 'save' button (bottom right).
-1. Click the 'General settings' tab.
+1. If your Gravatar icon is not showing, click the 'General settings' tab.
 1. Select 'Yes' for 'Use Gravatar avatar' option.
 1. Click the 'save' button (bottom right).

      I will cover the other important TBG configuration options and setting up projects in another video.
 This video is focused just on intial look-and-feel configurations.

+#####E. Configure top, menu-bar icon and links in file headertop.inc.php located in folder .../core/templates/

+To open cPanel files like headertop.inc.php, click on the file to select it, then click the'Code Editor' button in the top menu bar,  and finally click the 'Edit' button in the popup window that opens, and your file will then open.

+If the text in the edit window does not display properly, then click the 'Use text editor' button, which is a more boring, but more stable cPanel file editor.

+1. Experiment with icon size and padding to get best look.
+Keep the height amount at or below 30px, as anything greater will shift the breadcrumb text under it over the right.

+      Click the 'Save Changes' button to try each new size change, and don't forget to refresh the view in your TGB window to see it.
+2. Change http://YOURSITE.COM/YOURforum/ to your sites forum folder location
+3. Change https://github.com/YOURorganization/ to your external GitHub  OR  Google Drive  OR other collaborative document creating, editing, etc. web tool.
+1. Click the 'Save Changes' button and then the 'Close' button.
+1. Click your name, and then select the 'Logout' option.
+1. Click your TGB's  'Overview' button  to see your website guests' view.

+#####F. Configure overview page icon and titles in file _header.inc.php located in folder .../modules/publish/templates/

+1. Customize your the icon size above the Overview page's title.
+Keep width and height equal and upload a new icon if you need to change it's proportions.

+     This icon shows up on other pages that you are not customizing, and it is important that its proportions be consistent on all website pages.
+1. Rewrite your site's guest overview page title and welcome message on line 68.
+2. Rewrite your site's logged in overview title on line 76.

-#####E. Fix a system email issue in the file _issueupdate.html.inc.php located in folder .../modules/mailing/templates/
+#####G. Fix a system email issue in the file _issueupdate.html.inc.php located in folder .../modules/mailing/templates/

-1 Replace YOURSITE.COM with your site's name and .com, .org, etc. and correct links to will be sent by the system informing users of activity on your bug genie.
+1 Replace YOURSITE.COM on line 16 and line 24 with your site's name and .com, .org, etc. and correct links to will be sent by the system informing users of activity on your bug genie.

 Congratulations!
 TGB's look and feel configuration is now done.
 You still need to set up security, permissions, etc., but let's move on for now to add the nitrogen template to your Vanilla forum.

-#####F. Vanilla template drop-in replacement preparation
+#####H. Vanilla template drop-in replacement preparation

 1. Zip your Vanilla folder.
 2. Download it to a safe place on your computer as a backup.

-#####G. Vanilla Drop-in replacement
+#####I. Vanilla Drop-in replacement

 1. Click into the .../HGTtemplate/VanillaThemeNitrogen/ folder.
 1. Click 'Select all' from the cPanel file menubar.